imagenai/imagen-ai-sdk/README.md

     # Catch-all for other API errors
 ```

-### **Common Issues**
+### **Common issues**

 #### **Authentication Error**
 ```
 ❌ Error: Invalid API key or unauthorized
 ```
 **Solutions:**
-1. Double-check your API key is correct
+1. Double-check that your API key is correct.
-2. Make sure you've contacted support to activate your key
+2. Make sure you've contacted support to activate your key.
 3. Verify environment variable is set: `echo $IMAGEN_API_KEY`

 #### **Project Name Already Exists**